shyguyCreate/winget-ProgramList/README.md

 And if you are like me and wanted to know where `winget` get all that many programs, this script makes just that.

 The script will look through the registry, grab the programs and information about the *type of program* that it finds, and stored them in variables.
-Finally, the script also creates a file with all the programs that are found. this file is written in a similar way in which `winget` writes its logs.
+Finally, the script also creates a file with all the programs that are found, this file is written in a similar way in which `winget` writes its logs.

 If you `echo` the most important variable `$allPrograms`, it will be sort in ASCII order, because that is the way `winget` sort the `Id` column in the **list** output.